 I’ve come to realize that these models are likely to include (and attempt to bridge across) multiple layers of logical abstraction which probably won’t be immediately apparent to a user (natural language doesn’t include explicit descriptives for specifying abstraction in definition) - but are almost guaranteed to require translation and normalization elements within the model for the application to work.
 These are also likely to be brittle points that break whatever application the user builds in practice - particularly if they are trying to use their application for collaboration with colleagues (who have diverse mental models), and for integration across operational timescales and business functions (which is kind of the point of an intelligent system).
 Introducing users to simple architecture patterns like “master table and views, star pattern etc.” really doesn’t go very far in helping them address the real world challenge of building a system that can solve more painful problems over time.

 HCI research on how humans solve these problems in practice points to an iterative and reflexive interaction process of “epistemic actions” (see the work of Karl Fast for more on this).
 In essence, the abstraction of the system model must be embodied through interaction to enable the user to simulate its behaviour and then understand its translation and normalization requirements (much of Bret Victor’s work looks at this).
 The system must also be calibrated to the real world operating environment, which will present alignment challenges for negotiation and concession - ultimately the model of the system will also impact the language and discourse of the surrounding user community, and these changes have to be considered thoughtfully.
 It’s a process of deliberation, pattern matching, consideration and decision making.
-Iteration itself means that system is just as likely to break in the process of trying to improve it, and anything to create clarity about what is going on and what is needed will add meaningful value to the designer’s process.
-As it happens the entire field of interaction design (spanning all of product design, visual design, systems engineering), is basically defined by visualization methodologies where users leverage visual thinking to simulate system interaction scenarios and enable management of this iterative and deliberative process (see the work of Alan Cooper and Dubberly Design Office for seminal discourse on this).
+Iteration itself means that the system is just as likely to break in the process of trying to improve it.
+Anything to create clarity about what is going on and what is needed will add meaningful value to the designer’s process.
+As it happens the entire field of interaction design (spanning all of product design, visual design, systems engineering), is basically defined by visualization methodologies where users leverage visual thinking to simulate system interaction scenarios and enable management of this iterative and deliberative process (see the work of Alan Cooper and Dubberly Design Office on this).

 Speaking with folks on the Coda team, it’s clear that Coda’s users experience this process in a diverse variety of ways, and not all would prioritize visual thinking as their method of choice.
 Yet the deeper a Coda user’s system build goes, the more likely they are to be absorbing the cost of managing this kind of design consideration.
 Visual deliberation can be helpful for design at any system scale, but especially for many of Coda’s users who build complex systems, and are managing concerns of scalability, performance, usability and breadth of domain.
 For many of them interactive visual deliberation seems to be an essential aspect of the process (see @Paul_Danyliuk’s youtube channels such as coda tricks for many examples of this.
 It seems there is ongoing demand for support in this (as discussed by @Bill_French and @Sonny_Oaxus here ) It may even be argued that the doc map feature is an attempt to allow users to ‘see’ the implications of the model they are building even as they reason over it - But the UX for this is spotty at best.